pbulsink/jekyll-now/_posts/2016-08-08-dixon_coles_scores.md

 away <- "Toronto Maple Leafs"
 {% endhighlight %}

 Montreal is a stronger team this year, we expect a higher attack and lower defence factor.
-For the 2015 season only, they are, in fact, 0.9780729 and -0.2676516.
-Similarly, Toronto's factors are 0.9656608 and 0.0833694 respectively.
+For the 2015 season only, they are, in fact, 1.0892421 and -1.8038952.
+Similarly, Toronto's factors are 1.087436 and -1.7822052 respectively.

-We'll do the addition to get $\lambda$ and $\mu$:
+We'll do the addition to get &lambda; and &mu;:

 {% highlight r %}
 # Expected goals home